 What We are Covering

 There are many reasons to find the best driving routes with many stops.
-In this article, we will not go into the depth of some of the more advanced functionalities of route making.
-For instance, We are not covering in-depth about route optimization or route planning.
+In this article, we will not go into the depth of some of the more advanced route-making functionalities.
+For instance, We are not covering in-depth route optimization or route planning.
 We are instead going to speak to more specific tips and tricks about general use cases.
-If you are so inclined to go more in-depth about route planning, we’ve written an article on that.
+If you are inclined to go more in-depth about route planning, we’ve written an article on that.
+It is something beneficial to solve a traveling salesman problem.
+Traveling Salesman Problem is about finding out and choosing the best possible route that visits the end point once and comes back to the origin.

 Who are we Writing For?

-There are a variety of users who would require route planning for driving directions with multiple destinations.
+There are a variety of users who would require route planners for driving directions with multiple stops.
 This list includes delivery drivers, a small business owner, road trips, or anyone with appointments.
 We’re going to cover some answers to many of the questions from these groups.

 Which App is Best for Multiple Addresses?

-There are many searches for apps to download on the app store, Play Store, on Windows, or online.
-Some of these paid apps offer a free trial, yet we are going to talk about two apps that cost no money.
+There are many searches for delivery route planner apps to download on the app store, Play Store, Windows, or online.
+Some of these paid apps offer a free trial, yet we will talk about two apps that cost no money.
 Mostly, two apps stand above the rest in this regard.
 We are talking about Google Maps and MapQuest.

 We are going to cover these apps in particular for a few reasons: